-For example, think about a ten-year-old sedan that has 90,000 miles under its belt.
+For example, think about a 10-year-old sedan that has 90,000 miles under its belt.
 Going by the mileage, it seems like a pretty good deal, doesn’t it?
-However, if this sedan has been around 4 – 5 owners previously, then it’s advisable to stay away from it.
+However, if this sedan has been driven by four or five owners previously, it’s advisable to stay away from it.
 This is because it is implausible that all previous owners would have maintained the car with the same rigor and diligence that a single owner might have put in.
-This means that even if it has a lesser mileage under its belt, this sedan is ready for a scrap.
+This means that even if it has a lesser mileage under its belt, this sedan is likely ready for scrap.

 Just as we can’t tell how many miles on a car is “too much,” we can’t really say how many miles is “too little.”

 Take, for instance, a used car that has been with the previous owner for 10 years.
 Now, the average mileage it should have gone through is 120,000 miles, but the odometer shows 30,000, and the car looks to be in excellent condition.
 In this case, it wouldn’t be wise to pass up on this car merely based on the mileage.
 This is because such a car is likely to have been regularly maintained in a garage, which means that it’s actually a brilliant deal.

 Is It Wise To Buy a Car With High Mileage?

 A lot of people shopping for used cars tend to pass up on cars that have higher mileage.
 However, this might not be such a great idea.
 There are several reasons behind this.
 Technology has advanced over the years, which means that cars today last much longer than they used to.
 A used car is also not likely to depreciate as much as a brand-new car would, which means that the car’s high mileage has flattened the depreciation curve.